compiler-research/compiler-research.github.io/_pages/automatic_differentiation.md

 [The source code transformation approach] enables optimization by retaining all the complex knowledge of the original source code.
-The compute graph is constructed before compilation and then transformed and compiled.
+The compute graph is constructed during compilation and then transformed to generate the derivative code.
 It typically uses a custom parser to build code representation and produce the transformed code.
 It is difficult to implement (especially in C++), but it is very efficient, since many computations and optimizations are done ahead of time.

 ### Advantages of using Automatic Differentiation